SOLAR THERMAL HOT WATER PANELS Free Hot Water Production During the Summer Months Powered by Sunshine

 A solar thermal panel system is a renewable energy source that harnesses heat from the sun in both direct and diffused sunlight and uses the energy produced to heat the properties domestic hot water cylinder.
 A standard house with one or two bathrooms would typically require just two panels ideally positioned onto a south facing roof elevation.

-Not to be confused with solar PV (Photovoltaic) which use a larger number of panels and are designed to generate electricity, the energy generated by the solar thermal panels soley used for hot water creation.
+Not to be confused with solar PV (Photovoltaic) which use a larger number of panels and are designed to generate electricity, the energy generated by the solar thermal panels solely used for hot water creation.

 A solar thermal system can also be used as a pre-heat in properties without a hot water cylinder, where a combination boiler supplies the hot water.
 This is achieved using specialist controls, however for this page, we concentrate on properties with hot water cylinders only.

 Annually a typical solar thermal installation will provide 50 – 70% of the properties hot water demand.

 So how does it work?

 As already stated, solar thermal panels absorb energy from the sun.
 The heat radiation generated is absorbed by a glycol fluid mix (water and antifreeze) which runs through pipework within the solar panel.

 The heated glycol fluid is pumped through the solar system to the hot water cylinder which stores and distributes the hot water to the property.

 The existing hot water cylinder will need to be replaced with one that is solar compatible.
 The new cylinder will have two internal coils, one for the existing heat source and the other for the solar thermal glycol fluid.
 The separate coils keep the solar system is totally separate from the rest of the heating / hot water system which apart from the cylinder change, will remain untouched.

 The solar system is controlled from a controller generally sited next to the cylinder and most systems will have 2/3 sensors connected, one sensing the temperature of the panels and the other (s) sensing the water temperature (s) in the hot water cylinder.